 The Great Southwest served as inspiration for many Frankoma works.
 The factory formed pitchers shaped like wagon wheels, attractive boot-shaped vases and interesting Native American masks over the years.
 Even their dinnerware patterns have a western flair.

 Two of their most recognizable glazes are named Prairie Green and Desert Gold.
-In fact, many people associate Frankoma entirely with their medium green glaze that seemed rather dated and unattractive until recently.
-Since both these colors were used extensively over the years, it's the type of clay used in the piece rather than the color of the glaze, which determines value in this instance.
+In fact, many people associate Frankoma entirely with their medium green glaze that seemed rather dated and unattractive for quite a few years.
+Since both these colors were used extensively over the years, it's the type of clay used in the piece rather than the color of the glaze, which determines value.

 Many of their works, such as their dated political mugs shaped like elephants and donkeys, feature a wide variety of colors.
 Other series pieces, including bicentennial plates, were also very colorful.
 And most of these pieces are still relatively affordable, even for the beginning collector.

 The colorful political mugs range in price from about $10-60 and bicentennial plates generally sell in the $15 range with a couple of exceptions for rarities.
 A 1974 Nixon/Ford elephant mug can sell for several hundred dollars because so few were produced.
 And a 1972 plate, with the word "states" spelled as "statis" because of a mold flaw, usually sells for more than $100.
 Many of the Wagon Wheel dinnerware pieces still sell for less than $20 apiece, with only the serving pieces pressing into the $30-75 range.

 With the older Frankoma pieces being hard to find and priced quite high, listing in the $1,000-$5,000 range per piece when sold by a knowledgeable dealer, the more recent Frankoma works have garnered some interest during the past few years.
 The dusty treasures once ignored by pottery shoppers have taken on a new light as collectors make a place for them in their homes.